 Introduction

-The Prelude will be offered in only one trim, but that trim features several higher-end touches, including adaptive dampers, a Bose premium audio system, and leather-trimmed heated front sport seats.
+The Prelude features several higher-end touches, including adaptive dampers, a Bose premium audio system, and leather-trimmed heated front sport seats.
 The infotainment system includes many popular Google services built-in, including Google Maps, a voice assistant, and downloadable apps through the Google Play store.
+Honda markets two trims for the Prelude: a base Hybrid and a slightly more expensive Hybrid Two-Tone, which is primarily an appearance package with Winter Frost Pearl white paint, a white and blue leather interior, a black roof, and black mirror caps.
+Everything else is identical.

 It competes with the BMW 2 Series Gran Coupe, Ford Mustang, Mazda MX-5 Miata, Nissan Z, Subaru BRZ, and Toyota GR86.